junxit/us-congress-bills-110/metadata.md

 - 2008-05-21 — Placed on the Union Calendar, Calendar No. 416.
 - 2008-05-21 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 110-663.
 - 2008-05-21 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 110-663.
+- 2008-06-03 — Considered under suspension of the rules. (consideration: CR H4848-4852)
+- 2008-06-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4106.
+- 2008-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-03 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
+- 2008-06-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4848-4850)
+- 2008-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4848-4850)